natashaclerkin/bia-MS3/README.md

 ## Goals

 ### External user’s goal:
-- Locate - To easily find inspiration for a future meal or locate a specific recipe based on a past meal or from a personal wishlist.
+- Locate: To easily find inspiration for a future meal or locate a specific recipe based on a past meal or from a personal wishlist.
 To find recipes from other members by: meal type, by specific ingredients and by dietary requirement.
-- Share - To share knowledge from a homemade recipe or a successful recipe used in the past.
+- Share: To share knowledge from a homemade recipe or a successful recipe used in the past.
 To share by adding recipes to the community and providing details by ingredients, cook & prep time, dietary requirements relevant to the recipes and being able to edit and delete them when I no longer want to share with the community.
-- Create - To create a list of recipes and store as a customised online cookback to refer back to in the future.
+- Create: To create a list of recipes and store as a customised online cookback to refer back to in the future.

 ### Site owner's goal:
 - Provide a simple, easy to use online cookbook and space where food-lovers can find and share recipes using Irish ingredients with the community.